On-Line Checker Play Sites

 Sites for Correspondence-Style Play

 The display is more than adequate, although there is chessboard notation around the edge of the board!
 The move list used to be horrible (i.e. didn't exist except as a series of screen links) and we had in fact offered an independent translation service.
-PDN now seems available for all new games.
-This is a big advance in convenience and utility for the serious player (though for 3-move restriction, errors in the notation persist).
-There are also good features to page through games, both yours and others.
+There are also good features to allow paging through games, both yours and others.
 And, a nice touch: you can shield informal games from public view, but not tournament games.
 This seems to be exactly the right idea.

 One interesting note: It's Your Turn does not maintain ELO-style ratings.
-This is, paradoxically, a very good thing, and must surely cut down on cheaters and computer users (but, alas, not eliminate them - not by a long margin).
-All the other turn-based sites keep ratings, and there are always people who will do anything, fair or not, to boost their rating.
+This can, paradoxically, a very good thing, and must surely cut down on cheaters and computer users (but, alas, not eliminate them).
+Just about all the other turn-based sites keep ratings, and there are always people who will do anything, fair or not, to boost their ratings.

-Getting a good game is extremely easy and the frequent tournaments are attractive.
+Getting a game is extremely easy and the frequent tournaments are attractive.
 A screenshot is here.

 So, head on over, sign up, and start playing, right?
 Keep reading.

-The site is poorly run and shows little regard for its customers.
-The customer service is widely recognized as somewhere between terrible and non-existent; the messaging system is primitive and poorly implemented (outgoing messages are not saved, for instance); and the site had some issues with its discussion forums, so the solution was to simply remove them altogether!
-In general it is not a "gemuetlich" site, if you know what we mean: players tend to be less friendly than on other sites, and with no message boards or club system, there is absolutely no social infrastructure.
-And if you have a problem, forget about getting help from the management.
+The messaging system is primitive and poorly implemented (outgoing messages are not saved, for instance); and a few years back the site had some issues with its discussion forums, so the solution was to simply remove them altogether.
+Players tend to be much less friendly than on other sites, and with no message boards or club system, there is absolutely no social infrastructure.
+The only way to build up a network of player friends is to play in many tournaments and issue many open challenges.

-Very little is done in the way of site updates and there have been no truly new games in a long time (just a few rule changes for some existing games).
+Nothing is done in the way of site updates and there have been no truly new games in a long time (just a few rule changes for some existing games).
+The site has a tired and old-fashioned look, and a badly needed modern makeover would increase ease of use as well as appearance.
+Broken links (like "free bumper stickers") simply don't get fixed.

 So what's the bottom line?
-If you want a lot of checker play, a lot of tournaments, and generally good competition, it's here and there is more sheer volume than anywhere else.
-But you'll have to accept the rest of the package: disregard for customers, little or no support, a not-very-well-run site, and no social infrastructure.
+If you want a lot of checker play, a lot of tournaments, and some good competition, it's here and there still is more sheer volume than anywhere else.
+But you'll have to accept the rest of the package: indifferent site management, and zero social infrastructure.
 It's your turn; you decide.

 Don't be put off by the name; this is not a "token" or gambling site.
 It is a site that is like It's Your Turn in that games are turn based over a period of time.
-You can play a certain amount for free, but memberships are quite affordable, ranging from $15 to $50 per year (oddly, prices have been going up rather than down as is the trend elsewhere), and allow for a lot of excellent interaction and participation.
+You can play a certain amount for free, but memberships are quite affordable, ranging from $15 to $50 per year, and allow for a lot of excellent interaction and participation.
 The display is as good as it gets, with a very appealing choice of board sizes and styles including some of the most elegant graphics anywhere.
 There are many useful features such as move playback.
 You can observe other players' games as well.
 Server reliability and speed is more than adequate, and the site administrator has assured members that an off-site backup strategy is in place.

 A screenshot is here.